petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/displaying-blogs.md

 ## Using Display Page Templates

 You can use [display page templates](../../site-building/displaying-content/using-display-page-templates.md) to create reusable dynamic designs for displaying blog entries at their friendly URLs.
-By default, all blog entries are automatically assigned a unique friendly URL.
+By default, all blog entries are assigned a unique friendly URL automatically.
 You can use this URL to view the blog entry at a display page if you've selected a display page template to use for blog entries.

 The blog's friendly URL is appended to the display page's URL (i.e., `display-page-url/blog-friendly-url`) and can be edited at any time.
 If you do change it, Liferay stores the previous URL in the entry's friendly URL history.
-As long as the old URL remains in this history, users can continue to use it to access the latest version of the blog entry.
+As long as the old URL remains in this history, it works to access the latest version of the blog entry.
 See [Publishing Content with Display Pages](../../site-building/displaying-content/using-display-page-templates/publishing-content-with-display-pages.md) for more instructions on setting up templates for displaying blog entries.

 Once you've set up display pages for your blog entries, you can use collections to list them in your content pages.
 See [About Collections and Collection Pages](./../collections-and-collection-pages/about-collections-and-collection-pages.md) for more information.

 ### Friendly URL History

-While saved in the friendly URL history, old blog entry URLs cannot be used for other entries in the same site.
-To reuse the URL for another entry, you must first remove it from the entry's friendly URL history.
+If an old blog entry URL appears in the friendly URL history, it can't be used for other entries in the same site.
+You must first remove it from the entry's friendly URL history before using it for a new entry.

 Follow these steps to manage a blog entry's friendly URL history: